For three years, I had a job that was both extremely interesting, and extremely difficult to explain in a sentence. It’s a long story.

-The crisis helped to bring down the government, and the then Lord Salisbury became the new Prime Minister (I told you it was relevant!).
+The crisis helped to bring down the government, and Lord Salisbury (the great-great-grandfather of the my employer) became the new Prime Minister.
 Prime Minister Salisbury compelled the Russians to agree to a deal whereby they kept the territory they had taken, but no more.
 The Afghan Boundary Commission was told to continue its work, and they did eventually come up with a line that’s still the border between Afghanistan and Turkmenistan.
 World War One was averted for another three decades.

-For several years, a man called Douglas Slater had been doing occasional research on the project – but Douglas had just died, and Lord Salisbury was looking for a replacement.
-He showed me Simpson’s sketchbook.
-It was no longer in sketchbook-form: the pictures had been professionally transferred into a massive album for conservation.
-As I leafed through it, I realised what a phenomenal picture collection it was – especially as an eyewitness view of Central Asian history.
+As I leafed through Simpson’s sketchbook, I realised what a phenomenal picture collection it was – especially as an eyewitness view of Central Asian history.
 Simpson’s beautiful and striking watercolours were mixed with dozens of doodles and practice drawings, depicting his journey through Persia, Afghanistan and the shores of the Black Sea.

 The Roxburghe Club

-Each member of the Roxburghe Club is expected to write a book and submit it to their fellow members.
+Lord Salisbury is a member of the Roxburghe Club, a society of about forty bibliophiles.
+Each member is expected to write a book and submit it to their fellow members.
 Normally their subject is an unpublished manuscript of some sort: something obscure from the private archives of the members.
 The expectation had been that Lord Salisbury would cobble something together from the Hatfield House Archive, but instead he’d gone slightly rogue by choosing Simpson’s sketchbook.
 A lot of Roxburghe Club books are not much more than facsimiles with introductions written by that member of the club, but Lord Salisbury had something much more ambitious in mind.

 The Roxburghe books are beautiful objects: leather-bound and impressive, they are books as works of art.
 This means that they are very expensive to print.
 And treating a Roxburghe project as a commercial enterprise is frowned upon.
 As such, Lord Salisbury’s plan was always to have a very small private print run.
-In the end he settled on printing a hundred and fifty copies… but I have hope that some day there will be a more mainstream edition.
+In the end he settled on printing a hundred and fifty copies.

 William Simpson and the Crisis in Central Asia